merrcury/100-Days-Of-Code/docs/README.md

 + I have also caught Plagiarism too.

 **Thoughts** : I am working with all my knowledge and will continue to do so.
 Maybe this will pay off well.

+## Day 22 : January 27, 2020

+**Today's Progress** : Made couple of flow charts & UML Diagrams.
+Explored Some more Github Apps.

+**Thoughts** : UML Diagrams gives prespective to your thoughts.